 Vegan Mushroom Soup

-- 2 tbsp olive oil or vegetable broth
+- 2 tablespoon olive oil or vegetable broth

 - 14 oz mushrooms Portobello or Button mushrooms, thinly sliced